BBVA/hancock-doc/docs/guide/sdk/README.md

 ## Nodejs

-Sdk version to work with nodejs.
+SDK version to work with nodejs.
 To know more consult <a href="./nodejs/">Nodejs sdk</a>.

 ## Java

-Sdk version to work with java and android client.
+SDK version to work with java and android client.
 To know more consult <a href="./java/">Java sdk</a>.

 ## Services